d-etienne/brain-games/README.md

 1. To build, deploy, and test the Unity project, we will be using Unity Cloud Build

-1. Each time a change is pushed to the the repository, a build will begin.
+1. Each time a change is pushed to the repository, a build will begin.

 1. An email notification will be sent when the build is complete.

-1. An Slack notification will be sent to the #brain-games channel when the build is begins and is complete.
+1. A Slack notification will be sent to the #brain-games channel when the build begins and completes.

 1. To manually build and test:

     1. Visit your Unity dashboard at https://dashboard.unity3d.com/

-    1. Using the Menu, navigate to the Devops/Cloud Build/Projects
+    1. Using the Menu, navigate to the DevOps/Cloud Build/Projects

     1. Select project "Brain" to view the build history and start new builds